CardSwapper/CardSwapper.github.io/posts/Interviewing-for-Dummies.md

 <br>
 ![Vince Vaughn Stock Image](http://www.slate.com/content/dam/slate/blogs/browbeat/2015/03/04/vince_vaughn_stock_photos_unfinished_business_marketing_move_to_promote/vaughn_1.jpg.CROP.promovar-mediumlarge.jpg "Vince Vaughn Stock Image")

 My friends have heard me say, “If I ever publish a how-to-succeed-in-entrepreneurship book, you have permission to punch me in the face.”
 Now, full disclosure, if I ever do publish a book on entrepreneurship, I am running for the hills, because my friends are bigger than I am.
 But, the reason I have made such a ludicrous agreement is because I despise the books preaching an entrepreneurial “golden ticket.”
-There is no <i>correct</i> way to make a company and there are no secret keys to success.
+There is no *correct* way to make a company and there are no secret keys to success.
 If there were, everyone would be Gate’s and Zuckerberg’s neighbors.

 This post is not a rant, I promise.
 Instead, I would like to talk about a simple, yet critical, technique that does lead to success, not as a standalone key, but as a integral factor.
 You have to treat people like people. <i>Duh.</i>